cloudamqp/lavinmq/CONTRIBUTING.md

 The first step to making a code contribution, is starting a conversation around what you'd like to work on.
 You can start a conversation around an existing [issue](https://github.com/cloudamqp/lavinmq/issues) or a new one that you've created - refer to [reporting an issue](#report-an-issue).
 Next:

 1. Fork, create feature branch
-1. Build with `make -j`
-1. Performance test with `bin/lavinmqperf throughput` and compare against `main`
 1. Submit pull request

 ### Develop